Yasaswini-3004/CodeCrafters-Brillio/Database/README.md

 Clone or download this repository to your local machine.

 ### 3. Move Files to XAMPP's htdocs
 Locate your XAMPP installation directory and navigate to the htdocs folder.
 This directory typically exists where XAMPP is installed, such as C:\xampp\htdocs on Windows or /Applications/XAMPP/htdocs on macOS.
-Extract all the files from the downloaded repository and move them to the `htdocs` folder in your XAMPP installation directory.
+Extract all the files from the 'Backend' repository and move them to the `htdocs` folder in your XAMPP installation directory.

 ### 4. Start Apache and MySQL